dmulyalin/ttp_templates/docs/ttp_templates/get.interfaces.md

 Template to parse Juniper JunOS interfaces configuration and normalize it to a flat list of dictionaries suitable for Netbox import.

-This template requires output of 'show configuration interfaces | display set'.
+This template requires output of 'show configuration interfaces | display inheritance | display set'.

 The transform macro returns a list of dictionaries where each dictionary contains the following keys (missing values are set to `null` / `None`):